 When you purchase through links on this site we may earn a commission at no extra cost to you.
 This helps us provide free content for you to enjoy.

 Start by splattering paint

-I start with a piece of watercolor paper that I splatter green paint on.
+I start with a piece of watercolor paper with a border of masking tape that I splatter green acrylic paint on.
 You can learn how I do this here.
 After it is dry I do a light blue wash for the sky leaving plenty of white space for the clouds.
 After this dries its time to add flowers!